nphotchkin/TypeLang.app/README.md

 It's all a bit wonky, you could capture the number of times someone revises a completed set after you said they must have learnt it for ERR.

+Weekly you get assigned previously completed language packs to demonstrate you have learnt, this is a repetition of the recall / multiple choice game against said pack.
+Failure to complete again has hearts and requires you to recall through multiple choice / typing blind.
+After completion of this one time event you get a star against that language pack (kind of like an additional rank, at X number of stars that language pack is said to be 100% complete and will not be chosen again at random).
+ - This allows the system to include the repeated exposure accross multiple sessions concept.

+Every player has a rank, ranks are a delinated by an abitrary number of fully ranked language packs (words said to have been learnt through this process).
+ - Determine ranks and names per number of words
+ - Add some call of duty like logos for these ranks.

 ..

 # Developers